esl/MongooseIM/doc/modules/mod_auth_token.md

 </iq>
 ```

-To request access and refresh tokens for the first time a client should
-send an IQ stanza after he has successfully authenticated
-for the first time using some other method.
+To request access and refresh tokens for the first time a client should send an IQ stanza after they have successfully authenticated for the first time using some other method.

 ### Token response format

-Requested tokens are being returned by server wrapped in IQ stanza with the following fields:
+Requested tokens are being returned by the server wrapped in IQ stanza with the following fields:

-- `id`: value taken from request IQ stanza
+- `id`: value taken from the request IQ stanza
 - `type`: result
 - `from`: bare user JID
 - `to`: full user JID